10 Simple Ways to Improve Your Memory

 • Forgetting events of short or long ago

-In the event of serious memory complaints, this will hamper daily activities.
+In the event of severe memory complaints, this will hamper daily activities.

-If you struggle with learning in general, the video below explores 10 of the most powerful mind tricks you can use to learn anything fast.
-With just a few simple tweaks to your learning approach, you'll be able to pick up new skills in no time.
+If you struggle with learning in general, the video below explores 10 of the most potent mind tricks you can use to learn anything fast.
+With just a few simple tweaks to your learning approach, you can pick up new skills in no time.

 How Does Forgetfulness Arise?

-The memory is located in the brain.
-There are very many areas of the brain involved, each with their own function.
-The memory is usually divided into three parts: the sensory memory, short-term memory and long-term memory.
+Memory is located in the brain.
+There are many areas involved, each with its own function.
+Memory is usually divided into three parts: sensory memory, short-term memory, and long-term memory.

 Sensory memory

-Information comes in through the sensory memory; this is done primarily through the ears and eyes.
+Information comes in through sensory memory, primarily through the ears and eyes.

-The information will disappear from this memory after a few seconds.
-Part of the information goes on to the next phase; the short-term memory.
+After a few seconds, the information disappears from this memory.
+Part of it moves on to the next phase, the short-term memory.

 Short-term memory